BUZZARDGTA/GTA-V-Session-Sniffer/README.md

 ## Description

 Compatible with both PC and all consoles (Playstation and Xbox).<br />
-Thoroughly tested on PC, Xbox One and Playstation 3 ensuring 100% compatibility.
+Thoroughly tested on PC, Xbox One, PlayStation 5, and PlayStation 3 ensuring 100% compatibility.

 - Scan players who:
   - Are trying to connect.